ajiyakin/gohealthz/README.md

 to test it manually through postman, curl, etc. One thing to note is that the API specs (open API) is not automatically generated from the routes of the application, it is manually written _as for now_.

+## Library Dependencies

+Currently, the only external package that being imported by this application is only [Google's uuid](github.com/google/uuid).
+It is used to generate UUID for the database.

+## Database

+This apps, for now is only support in-memory database, which will works out of the box withouth having to install other third party database storage.
+However, the pakcage for the storage is modular and layered with an `interface` so that developer can easily writes and switch the database driver without having to worry changing so many lines of code.